Summer Reading 5th Grade

 Summer Reading Assignment

-Your summer reading assignment is due on: September 23, 2022
+Your summer reading assignment is due on September 22, 2023, Incoming Fifth Graders

 Suggested Titles for 5th Graders

 In 1939 six-year-old Henry, who is deaf, is taken from his family and placed in a home for the feeble-minded where, years later, his friends include a conscientious objector serving there during World War II.

 Amina's Voice -- Khan, Hena A Pakistani-American Muslim girl struggles to stay true to her family's vibrant culture while simultaneously blending in at school after tragedy strikes her community.
 LEX 800L Ban this Book -- Gratz, Alan A fourth grader fights back when 'From the Mixed-Up Files of Mrs. Basil E. Frankweiler' by E. L. Konigsburg is challenged by a well-meaning parent and taken off the shelves of her school library.
 Amy Anne is shy and soft-spoken, but don't mess with her when it comes to her favorite book in the whole world.
 Amy Anne and her lieutenants wage a battle for the books.
 LEX 690L

 ZJ's friends Ollie, Darry and Daniel help him cope when his father, a beloved professional football player, suffers severe headaches and memory loss that spell the end of his career.

 When he realizes that his grandfather's stories of an enchanted circus are true, Micah Tuttle sets out to find the mysterious Circus Mirandus--and to use its magic to save his grandfather's life.
 LEX 710L

 Thyme Owens moves across the country with her family so her younger brother can take part in a promising cancer drug trial, and though all she wants is for him to get better, adjusting to life in Manhattan is anything but easy.